 - The following safeguards have been put in place to ensure every attempt to protect personal information is being made:

-- Paper information is under supervision or stored in locked or restricted areas.
+- Paper information is under supervision when in use, or stored in locked or restricted areas.
+The current storage location is 15 Willow Street.
+Sophia Catania is the only team member with keyed access.
 If transmitted through Canada Post or Purolator, envelopes are sealed and marked confidential.

-- Electronic hardware (e.g. computers, cell phones, tablets, hard drives, Google Drives) are under supervision or stored in locked or restricted areas, and password protected.
-Electronic communication is accompanied by a privacy clause and includes minimal identifiable information.
+- Electronic hardware and storage (e.g. computers, cell phones, tablets, hard drives, cloud storage) are under supervision or stored in locked or restricted areas, and password protected.
+Electronic communication is accompanied by a privacy clause and includes minimal identifiable information when possible.

 Retention of Personal Information